 Be prepared and make breakfast in advance

-Pancakes made with buckwheat, almond or coconut flour
+- Pancakes or blinis made with buckwheat, almond or coconut flour

-Serve with fresh fruit, seeds, and plain yoghurt.
+Serve with seasonal fresh or frozen fruit, seeds, and plain yoghurt.

 Start your day well!

-Go on – do your body and brain a favour, and start the day prepared and opt for nutrient-dense, whole and minimally processed foods.
+Go on, do your body and brain a favour.
+To sustain energy and health, start the day prepared and opt for nutrient-dense, whole and minimally processed foods.